Fashion designer, Kaihoahoa pūeru

 Tasks

-- draw detailed or technical illustrations
+- create technical illustrations

-- monitor current trends
+- monitor fashion trends

 Creative